Ethical Regulation of AI and Data Labelling

-Data labelling: call for ethical regulation of AI in Europe
+Data labelling and data ethics: call for ethical regulation of AI in Europe

 💡 Artificial intelligence (AI) is revolutionizing our world, but to ensure its ethical and responsible use, adequate regulation is essential.

-In this article, we wanted to discuss the importance of the data labeling process in the construction of AI products, data annotation, Crowdsourcing and ethical labeling.
+In this article, we wanted to discuss the importance of the data labeling process in the construction of AI products, data annotation, crowdsourcing and ethical labeling.
+Manual labeling, which involves human annotators carefully reviewing and assigning labels to data, is a crucial step to ensure accuracy and quality in datasets.
 We call on the European Union (EU) to adopt the EU AI Act while highlighting the shortcomings of the current text in terms of AI supply chain and data management.
+Data labeling work, especially with human-in-the-loop processes, is essential for creating reliable training data and improving model performance.

 Data labelling for AI

 Data labelling is a key step in the development of AI.
-It consists in assigning Tags or labels to data sets (or”Datasets“), thus allowing machine learning algorithms to understand and interpret information.
+It consists in assigning Tags or labels to data sets (or ”datasets“), thus allowing machine learning algorithms to understand and interpret information.
+Labeling data is used for different types of data, such as text data for sentiment analysis and entity recognition, images for object detection and image segmentation, and audio for speech recognition and emotion detection.
 However, it is imperative to ensure that this labelling is carried out carefully, accurately and in ethical conditions in order to avoid biases and prejudices.
+High quality data and accurate label data are essential for effective model training, improving model predictions, and enhancing the performance of machine learning algorithms (a.k.a. ml models or machine learning models).
+A data centric approach and robust data processing pipelines are crucial for ensuring reliable AI outcomes.

 Data annotation requires human expertise.
 It involves the addition of additional information to the data, that is, a semantic layer associated with images, videos or text, such as metadata or detailed descriptions.
+For text data, annotation tasks include entity recognition and named entity recognition, which are key for labeling text data in natural language processing.
+When annotating images and videos, techniques such as drawing a bounding box or bounding boxes around objects, applying image segmentation to divide images into meaningful regions, and using object tracking to follow objects across video frames are fundamental.
 In the context of AI, it is essential that data annotation is done in an ethical manner.
 This means that annotators (or Data Labelers) must follow strict guidelines to ensure the integrity and objectivity of annotated data, avoiding stereotypes, discrimination, and value judgments.
 They must also work in good conditions (decent working hours, stability, career prospects) and be supported (training and support) to produce quality data.

-The importance of Crowdsourcing in the labeling processes
+The importance of crowdsourcing in (legacy) labeling processes

-The Crowdsourcing is an effective method for labeling and annotating large amounts of data.
+Crowdsourcing is an effective method for labeling and annotating large amounts of data.
 By calling on a community of contributors, it is possible to obtain fast and accurate results.
-However, it is crucial to put in place rigorous quality control mechanisms in order to guarantee the reliability of the data produced by the crowdsourcing.
-It is also necessary to remember that this is not the only method for labeling large quantities of data: it is often more efficient to use a panel of functional specialists to annotate data, and to accept their gradual increase in competence rather than requiring an immediate maximum level of quality (which is often the case in labeling processes using Crowdsourcing).
+However, some labeling tasks can be time consuming, especially when high accuracy is required.
+It is thus important to put in place rigorous quality control mechanisms in order to guarantee the reliability of the data produced by the crowdsourcing.
+If contributors need clarification, providing more detail in instructions is essential to ensure consistent and high-quality results.
+It is also necessary to remember that this is not the only method for labeling large quantities of data: it is often more efficient to use a panel of functional specialists to annotate data, and to accept their gradual increase in competence rather than requiring an immediate maximum level of quality (which is often the case in labeling processes using crowdsourcing).
 Data Labeling is an important job, and people ready to invest in it, Data Labelers, should be treated with dignity and considered as AI specialists in the same way as a Data Scientist.

 Ethical labelling: a fundamental requirement